Adventures in Appraising Self-Storage Units

 It’s All About the Features

 There are unique appraisal features to take into consideration when appraising self-storage facilities.
 One feature to consider is the estimation of stabilized market rent.
 To put it simply, rent stabilization ensures that self-storage facility owners will gradually receive a stabilized level of rent from which reliable analysis can be made.
 Another feature is the restatement of fixed and variable operating expenses.
 Fixed operating expenses are those expenses that do not change regardless of the business’ revenue.
 Variable operating expenses increase or decrease depending on a company’s profit.
-The last unique appraisal feature to take into consideration is an estimate of market value for the processing of pro-format net operating income.
-Pro-format often refers to earnings that exclude certain costs that a business owner feels distorts the picture of its true profitability.
+The last unique appraisal feature to take into consideration is an estimate of market value for the processing of pro-forma net operating income.
+Pro-forma often refers to earnings that exclude certain costs that a business owner feels distorts the picture of its true profitability.

 After considering these features, an appraiser needs to compute the property’s value beginning with an analysis of the market.
 This can be done using direct capitalization for properties that are operating on a stabilized basis.
 For properties that have not yet achieved optimal operating levels (stabilization), utilization of discounted cash flow analysis (yield analysis) may be the more appropriate valuation tool.
 Knowing which technique to utilize is where an experienced appraiser is valuable.
 And of course, the team at Argianas & Associates is proud to be proficient in using either of these valuation techniques.